 What Are the Best Apps Created for Dementia Caregivers to Help Organize Schedules?

-A Massachusetts teenager and his family created an app to help coordinate care for his grandmother after she was diagnosed with Alzheimer’s.1 Named CareZare, the app is now available for free on the App Store and Google Play.
+A Massachusetts teenager and his family created an app to help coordinate care for his grandmother after she was diagnosed with Alzheimer's.
+Named CareZare, the app is now available for free wherever you get your applications.1

 What does the CareZare app do?